thenativeweb/eventsourcingdb-client-rust/README.md

 #### Using the `IsSubjectPristine` precondition

-If you only want to write events in case a subject (such as `/books/42`) does not yet have any events, use the `IsSubjectPristine` Precondition to create a precondition and pass it in a vector as the second argument:
+If you only want to write events in case a subject (such as `/books/42`) does not yet have any events, use the `IsSubjectPristine` precondition to create a precondition and pass it in a vector as the second argument:

 ```rust
 let result = client.write_events(